 By default, all Pagely applications deploy with an Apache NGINX reverse proxy.
-WordPress was traditionally deployed on a LAMP stack (the A representing Apache), NGINX is generally better at handling requests.
-As such, NGINX would serve as a bridge between the traditional web server (Apache) and the outside world to increase performance while maintaining compatibility with older methods.
+WordPress was traditionally deployed on a LAMP stack (the A representing Apache), but NGINX is generally better at handling requests.
+As such, NGINX would serve as a bridge between the traditional web server (Apache) and the outside world to increase performance, while maintaining compatibility with older methods.

 Note: We recommend that you fully test your site on a staging environment before changing your production site to Nginx-only.
 Most of the time, everything will work as usual, but some plugins may require specific configuration options.

-This has become less necessary over time, and as such many people prefer to remove Apache entirely.
+Using Apache has become less necessary over time, and as such many people prefer to remove Apache entirely.
 To do so, preform the following steps:

 - Begin by logging into the Atomic control panel.

 - On the left side menu, click on Apps.

 - Next, locate the app that you want to make the change on and click on the settings icon to the right of the app name.